LukasWoodtli/WebPage/pelican/content/modern_cpp_design.md

 *"pointers to member functions and the two related operators are a curiously half-baked concept in C++.
 And by the way, you cannot have references to member functions (although you can have references to regular functions)."*

+### Real-World Issues II: Heap Allocation

+*"You might expect a pointer to a member function to occupy 4 bytes, just as pointers to functions do.
+However, pointers to methods are actually little tagged unions.
+They deal with multiple virtual inheritance and virtual/nonvirtual functions."*

 ## Implementing Singletons